 There are various different types of 3D prototypes out there for the Real Ghostbusters line and each one represents a specific stage in the prototyping process.
 Below is a brief summary of each of the main stages as well as pictures of some examples.

-The earliest three dimensional stage is always the initial sculpt which is made from either clay or wax.
+The earliest three dimensional incarnation of a toy is always the initial sculpt which is made from either clay or wax.
 This is where a figure first becomes a 3D object and can be refined and changed until the look of the figure is perfected.

 Pull Speed Ahead & T-Stick Ghost